siberio2000/frontend-interview-task/README.md

 6. Each data on the page needs to have either question mark or tooltip with explanation of the information provided.
 7. The background for the main box could be a bit different to white (eg. slightly grey)
 8. Brown menu on mobile dissapears, which means it is required to implement it
+9. For big amount of data, or network disruptions I would implement 'Loading...' message or lazy loading to give more info to the user

 On completion, email a link to your repository to your contact at Moneyhub, and ensure it is publicly accessible.